JH8676/GitWho2Blame/ReadMe.md

 ## Overview

-## 🧠 GitWho2Blame – Understand Code Changes, Instantly
+## 🧠 GitWho2Blame – Understand Code Changes Instantly

 Ever wondered *why* a piece of code was changed, or *who* made a subtle modification deep in a file? **GitWho2Blame** brings the power of large language models (LLMs) directly into your development workflow.
 Ask natural language questions about specific lines or changes, and get contextual, AI-powered answers — all without ever leaving your IDE.